 Employee-focused initiatives unlock value for a company.

-Imagine 25% of your workforce were formerly incarcerated or homeless, you grow consistently year over year, and your goodwill adds to the value of your intellectual property — your brand.
+Imagine over 20% of your manufacturing workforce were formerly incarcerated or had struggled with homelessness, you grow consistently year over year, and your goodwill adds to the value of your intellectual property — your brand.
 If you knew that this would work, would you still take the risk?
 Frontier Co-op’s inspiring journey shows how alternative hiring practices and other employee-focused initiatives can unlock value for a company.

 Frontier Co-op is a cooperatively owned wholesale company based in Iowa that has grown to 50,000 member-owners since its founding in 1976.
-It sells sustainably sourced herbs, spices, teas, supplements, and other ingredients.
+The co-op sells sustainably sourced herbs, spices, seasonings, aromatherapy, and other botanical products under its Frontier Co-op, Simply Organic, and Aura Cacia family of brands.
 Cooperatives operate similarly to other businesses as for-profit entities, where member-owners earn dividends from profits, have bylaws, and are governed by a board of directors.
 However, co-ops are unique in that they are owned and controlled by members who directly participate in the business.
 This cooperative structure has driven Frontier Co-op’s success by fostering responsible business practices, allowing it to reinvest in its sourcing partners, support causes globally, and break down employment barriers.

 In 2018 Frontier Co-op formally established its Breaking Down Barriers to Employment initiative to address systemic barriers to employee success and economic mobility; it provides important support services including second-chance hiring practices, access to subsidized childcare options, transportation, and apprenticeship and skills training programs to ensure employees are successful not only within its co-op, but also in the wider community.
 “We have to look for our own solutions to these problems,” CEO Tony Bedard tells Real Leaders.
 “It’s not somebody else’s problem to solve.”